vemonet/EmojiMart/README.md

 - 🧠 Remember your favorite emojis
 - ⚔️ Cross-platform, can be installed natively on Linux, MacOS, or Windows (although only tested on Linux at the moment)
 - 🧑‍🚀 Uses modern and flexible technologies (JSX for UI, Rust for cross-platform compilation, what else?), making it easier to maintain and build upon in the future
-- ✒️ Selected emoji automatically pasted to your currently focused app (on Linux X11 only)
+- ✒️ On x11 the selected emoji is automatically pasted to your currently focused app instead of being added to the clipboard! (it allows to uses emojis without losing what was copied before)

 Built with [Tauri](https://tauri.app/), [Solid JS](https://www.solidjs.com/), [TypeScript](https://www.typescriptlang.org/), and [Vite](https://vitejs.dev/).